 The Inspection System is Possible While The Blades Are Rotating

 Unlike other methods of inspection which require you to turn down the wind turbine, the thermal imaging system works while it is running.
-The significant advantage is that you can maintain the output of power generation while at the same time carrying out inspection.
+The significant advantage is that you can maintain the output of power generation while at the same time carrying out the inspection.

 Other activities continue operating despite the otherwise simple task of inspecting the blades of the wind turbine.
 When the output continues, production and other services are safe from disruption.
-As a result, no loses can be recorded in business when production keeps going, unlike a different situation where everything stops.
+As a result, no losses can be recorded in business when production keeps going, unlike a different situation where everything stops.

 Advantages of Using Thermal Technology

 Thermal technology is environmentally friendly since it uses renewable energy.
 This kind of power is smart in that it does not cause damage to the environment by emitting toxic substances.
 The technology makes the world cleaner and efficient through enhancing the manufacture of affordable and high-quality products like the thermal camera.

 Bio-inspired technology is also advantageous in that it helps to lower the cost of manufacturing sensitive gadgets.
 For instance, GE’s camera is very sensitive compared to other devices previously used for wind turbine blade inspection.

 GE’s thermal imaging technology significantly improves wind turbine inspections in many ways.
 This technology mainly relies on thermal energy and the camera is capable of detecting various components underneath the surface of an object.
 For example, a thermal camera can detect anomalies deep inside the wind turbine blades.